-Although homework is not a statutory requirement, home learning partnerships with parents, carers and pupils can extend high quality learning experiences beyond the limits of the school day.
+Although homework is not a statutory requirement, homework partnerships with parents, carers and pupils can extend high quality learning experiences beyond the limits of the school day.
 They also provide opportunities for parents and carers to take part in their children's education.
 At Woodloes Primary School we believe that the early sharing of ideas between school, parents and carers promotes a culture of inclusive learning where all involved are partners in the learning process.
 This is likely to raise both expectations and standards.
-Consequently, our home learning policy was developed following consultation with parents; teachers and governors (see Appendix 3).
+Consequently, our homework policy was developed following consultation with parents; teachers and governors (see Appendix 3).

-What is Home Learning?
+What is Homework?

-Any learning activity that pupils are asked to do outside of normal lesson time can be regarded as home learning.
-The home learning task is generally related to work that pupils are doing in school, often as preparation, consolidation or follow-up.
+Any learning activity that pupils are asked to do outside of normal lesson time can be regarded as homework.
+The homework task is generally related to work that pupils are doing in school, often as preparation, consolidation, follow-up or to expand knowledge and apply skills.

 Good attitudes to learning need to be established early.
 Practical guidance and support given to parents can help them to understand how children learn and the role of play activities in that learning.
-This early 'home learning' often takes the form of talking and playing with children as well as singing nursery rhymes together.
+This early 'homework' often takes the form of talking and playing with children as well as singing nursery rhymes together.

-For young children in school, the most valuable form of 'home learning' is where parents or carers play a key role in working with them.
+For young children in school, the most valuable form of 'homework' is where parents or carers play a key role in working with them.
 This can involve sharing books or learning spellings but also using role-play or games to develop a range of skills and helping children collect information and materials for displays.

-Home learning is now well established in many primary schools and is regarded as a necessary support for learning in all secondary schools.
-Home learning content will change and develop as pupils' learning progresses.
-For older pupils and students, home learning will include preparation and following up the activities which have been undertaken in class.
+Homework is now well established in many primary schools and is regarded as a necessary support for learning in all secondary schools.
+Homework content will change and develop as pupils' learning progresses.
+For older pupils and students, homework will include preparation and following up the activities which have been undertaken in class.
 It will also involve topics and independent out-of-school learning activities which allows pupils to work more independently, at their own pace.

 We acknowledge the value of play and free time in a child's growth and development.
-While home learning is important, it should not prevent children from taking part in a wide range of out-of-school clubs.
+While homework is important, it should not prevent children from taking part in a wide range of out-of-school clubs.

-2. Aims and Objectives
+Aims and Objectives

-The aims and objectives of home learning are to:
+The aims and objectives of homework are to:

-- Enable pupils to make maximum progress in their academic and social development; - Help pupils develop the skills of an independent learner; - Promote cooperation between home and school in supporting each child's learning; - Enable all aspects of the curriculum to be covered in sufficient depth; - Provide educational experiences not possible in school; - Consolidate and reinforce the learning done in school, and to allow children to practice skills taught in lessons; - Help children develop good work habits for the future.
+- Enable pupils to make maximum progress in their academic and social development; - Help pupils develop the skills of an independent learner; - Promote cooperation between home and school in supporting each child's learning; - Enable all aspects of the curriculum to be covered in sufficient depth; - Provide educational experiences not possible in school: - Consolidate and reinforce the learning done in school, and to allow children to practice skills taught in lessons;

+Help children develop good work habits for the future.